Get answers to all your questions about the HEOP program including the application process, financial aid, and more.

 It is true for some schools, not all schools.
 For those programs that do assist with the cost of purchasing textbooks, the amount provided to students varies and doesn’t typically cover all of the cost.
 Know that you may be responsible for putting money towards the purchase of textbooks.

 Yes.
 There is a personal contribution expected of each HEOP student.
-The amount is determined by the Financial Aid Office when evaluating several factors, including the household's previous year's gross income, the number of students attending college, and other factors.
+The amount is determined by the Office of Student Financial Services when evaluating several factors, including the household's previous year's gross income, the number of students attending college, and other factors.
 If there is a contribution, it may typically come in the form of a federal student loan that is not expected to be paid back until a few months after the student graduates from college.
 Additionally, there may be a small out-of-pocket expense that would be based on household income.
-Nevertheless, we encourage you to contact the Financial Aid Office with questions and/or concerns.
+Nevertheless, we encourage you to contact the Office of Student Financial Services with questions and/or concerns.

 Eligible HEOP students whose financial aid forms have been properly filed and approved generally receive monies from the following sources: